ekinkaradag/abodecoin/README.md

 *This is not an actual crypto-currency for real-world use.
 The nodes are neither created nor defined.
-This just a demonstration for future possibilities*
+This is just a demonstration for future possibilities*

  - Copyright (c) 2009-2018 Bitcoin Developers
  - Copyright (c) 2011-2018 Litecoin Developers